 Equipment Production also requires the use of Resources, but uses Equipment Contracts instead of T-Doll Contracts.
 The ability to craft Equipment is unlocked after completing the 6th mission in chapter 2 of the story missions (2-6).
 Equipment will boost the stats of your T-Doll, and Equipment Contracts can be farmed in the same manner as T-Doll Contracts.

-Aside from what we’ve covered so far, Resources are also consumed in Combat Missions and Repairing T-Dolls as well.
+Aside from what we’ve covered so far, Resources are also consumed in Combat Missions to resupply T-Dolls since they cannot fight without them, Repairing T-Dolls, Equipment Enhancement, and Calibration as well.
 Farming and conserving resources is key to being able to play the game for extended periods of time and creating lots of T-Dolls, so it’s a good rule of thumb to do your best to carefully manage them.

 Now that you know what a T-Doll is and how you get them, you may be wondering what all those numbers on their status screen mean.
 Like most characters in tactical RPGs, T-Dolls each have individual stats that determine how well (or how badly) they perform in combat.
 The six main stats are the following: